rsha256/ATCS/README.md

   - Created a Deck of Cards in a Stack and developed numerous shuffle methods
   - Made a program that evaluates algebraic expressions (in PEMDAS-order) with a Stack

-## Unit 3: LinkedLists
+## Unit 3: `LinkedList`s
 - Notable projects include:
-  - Implemented LinkedList from scratch with a provided ListNode class
+  - Implemented `LinkedList` from scratch with a provided `ListNode` class
-  - Operated through LinkedLists with an iterator
+  - Operated through `LinkedList`s with an `iterator`
-  - Modeled fruits with LinkedLists
+  - Modeled fruits with `LinkedList`s
-  - Modeled polynomials with LinkedLists
+  - Modeled polynomials with `LinkedList`s
-  - Modeled a restaurant with a singly LinkedList, implementing various methods
+  - Modeled a restaurant with a singly `LinkedList`, implementing various methods
   - Create letter and letter counts to represent a histogram of data
-  - Implemented Doubly LinkedLists from my own ListNode class
+  - Implemented Doubly `LinkedList`s from my own `ListNode` class

 ## Unit 2: Sorts and Searching
 - Discussed and researched efficiency through Big-O notation and various algorithms and operations and each of their respective time complexities.
-Notable labs include: Quadratic Sort Lab\*:
+Notable labs include: [Quadratic Sort Lab](https://github.com/rsha256/ATCS/blob/master/SortsAndSearch/Quadratic%20Sort%20Lab.pdf)\*:
   - Create 3 graphs using data from using  bubble sort  on 1) an array in random order, 2) an array in descending order, and 3) an array in order.
   - Create 3 graphs using data from using  insertion  sort  on 1) an array in random order, 2) an array in descending order, and 3) an array in order.
   - Create 3 graphs using data from using  selection  sort  on 1) an array in random order, 2) an array in descending order, and 3) an array in order.
   - Create a chart and graph for a random array using 3 different sorts.
   - Create a chart and graph for an ordered array using 3 different sorts.
   - Create a chart and graph for an array in descending order for 3 different sorts.
   - Explain why these are called quadratic sorts.
-O(n²)
+Use the O(n²) notation in your response.
   - Which is the most efficient sort of a random array?
 Why?
 Which is the least efficient sort of a reverse ordered array?
 Why?
   - Which of these sort situations will produce a linear relationship O(n).
 Why?

 \* Received perfect score.